 The consumption of sweet corn enhanced for carotenoids, especially lutein and zeaxanthin, has the potential to help reduce the risk of AMD that is prevalent among the elderly of Western societies (Congdon et al., 2004; Friedman et al., 2004).
 Identified loci associated with the genetic control of carotenoid levels and genomic selection models optimized for predictive abilities could be used together to accelerate progress in breeding for higher levels of carotenoids in sweet corn at the fresh-eating stage.
 To establish a key step for biofortification efforts in sweet corn, we conducted a GWAS to elucidate the genetic basis of natural variation for 19 carotenoid phenotypes in fresh kernels with a range of light to dark yellow endosperm color from a panel of 308 inbred lines.
 Additionally, the predictive ability of genomic prediction models varying in marker densities and the genes they target were tested on the same set of carotenoid phenotypes to provide insights into the potential effectiveness of genomic selection.
 To our knowledge, this work is the most comprehensive quantitative genetic analysis of carotenoid variation in fresh sweet corn kernels.

 The two most abundant carotenoids found in fresh kernels were lutein and zeaxanthin, which is consistent with the previously studied carotenoid profiles of yellow kernels from maize (dent/flint/sweet corn) inbred lines (Kurilich and Juvik, 1999; Owens et al., 2014).
 The sweet corn association panel showed a 30.3- and 6.61-fold range in variation for lutein and zeaxanthin, respectively.
 When considering an intake of 6 mg of lutein and zeaxanthin per day—an amount associated with reduced risk for the development of AMD (reviewed in Mares, 2016), 13 lines from our panel would provide at least 30% (maximum of 48%) of this amount for lutein+zeaxanthin with only 100 g of fresh sweet corn (Supplemental Fig. S5).
-Although only a maximum zeaxanthin value of 10.71 μg g-1 was observed in our sweet corn association panel, this highly heritable phenotype has been shown to be responsive to selection.
+Although a maximum zeaxanthin value of only 10.71 μg g-1 was observed in our sweet corn association panel, this highly heritable phenotype has been shown to be responsive to selection.
 Through phenotypic selection for elevated zeaxanthin levels and concomitant deeper orange kernel color at the fresh eating stage in tropical sweet corn, O'Hare et al. (2015) increased zeaxanthin up to 25 μg g-1 and later to about 30 μg g-1 (Calvo-Brenes et al., 2019).
 The maximum β-carotene content observed in our association panel (2.83 μg g-1) is 1.67-fold lower than that observed by Fanning et al. (2010) in fresh kernels sampled from a population of 385 tropical sweet corn breeding lines (4.72 μg g-1) that had been selected for increased zeaxanthin—a β-branch compound.
 When considering β-carotene and β-cryptoxanthin together, our sweet corn association panel could provide a maximal RDA of 3.6% (women) or 2.8% (men) for vitamin A with 100 g of fresh sweet corn (Supplemental Fig. S5).
-Even though the highly heritable (ĥl2 = 0.76-0.93) range of carotenoid variation found in our sweet corn association panel does not exceed that of existing breeding populations under phenotypic selection for carotenoid levels, there still exists novel opportunities with our association panel to identify key genes that can be used in the genomics-assisted breeding of carotenoids in fresh sweet corn kernels.
+Even though the highly heritable (ĥl2 = 0.76-0.93) range of carotenoid variation found in our sweet corn association panel does not exceed that of existing breeding populations under phenotypic selection for carotenoid levels, there still exist novel opportunities with our association panel to identify key genes that can be used in the genomics-assisted breeding of carotenoids in fresh sweet corn kernels.